 1. Bespoke Exhibition Experience

-With an empty space to fill, the exhibition floor is your oyster.
-Your exhibition stand design team can create something bespoke off the back of a quick brief from you.
+With an empty space to fill, the options are endless.
+Your exhibition stand design team can create something bespoke that will really grab visitors’ attention.
 You aren’t confined to the walls of a shell scheme.
-You can create any shape, any design, but most importantly you can use a space only to create a fully integrated brand storytelling experience.
+You can create any shape, and any design, but most importantly you can use space only to create a fully integrated brand storytelling experience.

 2. Display Larger Products

-With a shell scheme space, you will be positioned amongst many other exhibitors which means fighting harder to stand out.
+With a shell scheme stand, you will be positioned amongst many other exhibitors, which means fighting harder to stand out.
 This can work for or against you, depending on how effective your stand is, how good your booth staff are and who your neighbouring exhibitors are.

 4. Easy Access

-Now that you have five advantages for both floor spaces you can make an informed decision based on your business and exhibition goals.
+Now that you have five advantages for both floor spaces, you can make an informed decision on the shell scheme vs space-only debate, based on your budget and exhibition goals.
 You really can stand out and make a lasting impression at an exhibition with an eye-catching stand.
-That means that the floor space isn’t the be all and end all.
-Spaces are allocated on a first come, first serve basis so you, unless you are organised you might not get what you want.
+That means that the floor space isn’t the be-all and end-all.
+Spaces are allocated on a first-come, first-served basis, so you need to get in early.